flurdy/doubledragon/README.md

 ### Update application

 * Updating the Docker image in the Docker registry should trigger a rollout to the cluster.
-   * If you have set up the _source_ to poll that registry repo.
+   * If you have set up the _source_ to poll that image registry repo.
 * Update any settings in the e.g. `deployment.yaml`, commit and push, Flux will pick it up and roll out the changes.
+* Though in this instance as _Hello__ is a fairly static public Docker image, it rarely changes

 ### Delete application